 The King Fahd Fountain located in Jeddah which is the tallest water fountain in the world with respect to height has become a landmark of the city.
 Many citizens and residents have been grownup seeing the magnificent sight of the water fountain in Jeddah.
 Here are a few facts about the King Fahd Fountain, the pride of Jeddah;

-1-The King Fahd Fountain which is in Jeddah is the tallest fountain on earth by a long shot.
-The King Fahd Fountain reaches a height of about 312 meters or 1024 feet.
+The King Fahd Fountain which is in Jeddah is the tallest fountain on earth with respect to height.
+The Jeddah water fountain reaches a height of about 312 meters or 1024 feet.
 For those who may not understand how huge that is, the water from the King Fahd Fountain reaches higher than the Eiffel Tower (antenna included).
-Recommended: 15 Interesting Facts about the Eifel Tower

-7-The only time that the fountain is closed, is for a little more than a day, during the planned annual maintenance.
+The only time that King Fahd fountain is closed, is for a little more than a day, during the planned annual maintenance.
 The entire maintenance process takes around 3 weeks in total.